Father taking his child in for an eye exam.

 5. Hand-Eye Coordination Issues

 School-aged children are in the midst of developing their hand-eye coordination.
-They need this skill for playing sports, reaching for objects, and bringing objects (like food) to their face.
+They need this skill for playing sports, reaching for objects, and even bringing food from their plate to their mouth.
 It’s important for children to have regular eye doctor checkups to ensure their coordination develops.
 Sometimes, it can be affected by poor eye teaming, poor eye tracking, and poor spatial awareness.
 If one of these is the case, your doctor may recommend physical therapy and exercises to train the eye muscles.

 6. Myopia

-Many children show signs of myopia when they start going to school.
-Nearsightedness means they can’t clearly see the board in class or objects farther than a few yards away.
+You will likely start to notice most signs of vision problems in kids when they start school.
+One of the most common issues that shows up during that period is myopia, or nearsightedness.
+If your child suffers from nearsightedness, it means that they likely have difficulty reading the board in class or objects farther than a few yards away.
 Children with myopia need to sit at the front of the classroom until they get glasses to correct their vision.
-Our vision can change as we age.
-So, it’s important to do eye exercises with your children and take them for regular eye exams.
+Luckily, a myopia diagnosis isn’t a permanent sentence for bad vision at a young age.
+Our vision can change as we age, so it’s important to do eye exercises with your children and take them for regular eye exams.
+The more you do to help them strengthen their vision now, the better their vision will be later in life.

 Amblyopia is another way of saying “lazy eye.”
-It occurs when one eye’s muscles are stronger and receives more signals from the brain than the other.
+It occurs when one eye’s muscles are stronger and receive more signals from the brain than the other.
 This results in one eye being focused and easy to control, and the other being misaligned.
-This is a problem that requires physical therapy at home, and the guidance of an ophthalmologist.
-It needs to be addressed immediately because without treatment this condition will get worse.
+This is a problem that requires physical therapy at home and the guidance of an ophthalmologist.
+It needs to be addressed immediately because, often, without treatment, this condition will get worse.
+But, never fear – if properly addressed, your child’s misaligned eyes will likely completely heal.

-This problem is caused by your child’s eyes’ inability to look inwards.
-It can cause headaches, difficulty reading, and double vision.
+This problem is caused by your child’s eyes’ inability to look inwards and work together, such as when they are reading a book.
+It can cause headaches and double vision.
 If your child complains of these symptoms, they need to see an eye doctor.
-Ask for a comprehensive exam as well as the standard exam, since the latter doesn’t always detect convergence insufficiency.
-The treatment can vary from reading glasses to eye exercises that work on close-up vision.
+You should ask your provider for both a comprehensive exam as well as the standard exam, since the latter doesn’t always detect convergence insufficiency.
+Once diagnosed, the treatment can vary from reading glasses to eye exercises that work on close-up vision.

 Congenital ptosis occurs when the child’s eye muscles aren’t strong enough to hold up the eyelid.
 This causes drooping in one or both eyelids.
-You may notice your child tilting or leaning their head back to see.
-Ptosis can be caused by serious eye issues like tissue diseases or tumors.
-It’s important to have a doctor assess their ptosis so it can be treated.
+If your child is suffering from this condition, you may notice them tilting or leaning their head back to see.
+This isn’t a pediatric eye condition to mess around with – ptosis can be caused by serious eye issues like tissue diseases or tumors.
+Even if it isn’t caused by one of these problems, it’s important to have a doctor assess your kids’ condition so it can be treated.
 Left untreated, ptosis can lead to a lazy eye, crossed eyes, or astigmatism.

-We don’t mean to scare you; we just want you to be aware of the many eye problems your child can get so you’ll know what to do.
+We don’t mean to scare you; we just want you to be aware of some of the most common eye problems in children so you’ll know what to do if your child starts displaying symptoms.
 While you can treat some of them at home with natural remedies, others may need your doctor’s guidance.
 Get in the habit of regularly checking your children’s eyes for infection and other abnormalities.
 Notice how and if they strain their eyes to see.

 In many cases, your child will complain of irritation or soreness in the eye.
 If they can’t yet speak, notice if they’re rubbing their eyes more than normal.
 Being aware of their vision problems allows you to treat or solve them faster.
 Most of these common eye problems are completely treatable.